 Prior to her role at VT, Lisa was strategic partnerships manager at the Tasmanian Council of Social Service and has worked in the community sector for 9 years.
-Her career prior to this was in research management at the University of Tasmania.

 Two children later, several community-based positions coordinating volunteers and a big shift from Brisbane to Melbourne found Gillian moving from the disability area to the health sector.